 If your buddy is more like an active German Shepherd, you’ll have more freedom with the choice of activities.
 For instance, your dog will love to play fetch and catch and will also enjoy playing with toys.
 They will never be bored if you let them run around the yard, so if you have one, it will do half of the work for you in terms of exercise.
 If you like to jog, take your pooch with you, as they descended from one of the best dog breeds for runners!

 Are You Interested in More Adorable Dachshund or German Shepherd Mixes?

 Not sure that this mixed breed is the right one for you?
-First, check out our funniest German Shepherd memes and then the Dachshund memes, too.
+First, check out our funniest German Shepherd memes and then the Dachshund memes and gifts, too.
 Now think again.
 If you still aren’t sold on this cross, do look at some of our top picks of other Dachshund cross-breeds and German Shepherd mixes.
 You can also check out some of the best dog breeds to adopt, and if you have money to spare, see which are the top 10 world’s most expensive dog breeds to own.

 More German Shepherd mixes:

 - Fels, L. and Distl, O. Identification and validation of quantitative trait loci (QTL) for canine hip dysplasia (CHD) in German shepherd dogs.
 PLoS ONE, 2014.